wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels - MyEnTunnel 3.5 and Plink/readme.md

-**Important note:** Myentunnel 3.5.2 only works with plink.exe 0.62 and not 0.63 for the moment.
-Myentunnel 3.5.2 and plink.exe 0.62 are bundled together in a link in Step 1 ready to use.

 Unlike using OpenVPN that encrypts **all** network traffic at the driver level for that device, creating SSH tunnels enables you to route your for traffic/applications selectively.

 For example: You could open a tunnel only for browsing or an application, letting the rest of your traffic go through your ISP directly, unencrypted.
 This can prevent a lot of problems for casual usage, such as using an imap application such as Thunderbird or using Personal websites like Paypal.